truenas/middleware/docs/userguide/index.rst

 |Figure23a_png|

-Press enter to select the default option of “1 Install/Upgrade to hard drive/flash device, etc.”.
+Press enter to select the default option of "1 Install/Upgrade to hard drive/flash device, etc.".
 The next menu, seen in Figure 2.3b, will list all available drives, including any inserted USB thumb drives which will begin with *da*.
 In this example, the user is installing into VirtualBox and has created a 4 GB virtual disk to hold the operating system.